JorgeJoseAbad/ironfounding/readme.md

 # Ironfounding:

-Guided project from Web Development Bootcamp, Ironhack. completed and improved.
+Guided project from Web Development Bootcamp, Ironhack. completed, corrected and improved.

 It is a clone of KICKSTARTER, with some basic functions and minimal CSS.